Shibly/password-notify/readme.md

 ## License

-This package is open-source and licensed under the [MIT license](LICENSE.md).
+This package is open-source and licensed under the [MIT license].